syncfusion-content/wpf-docs/wpf/Scheduler/Calendar-Types.md

 {% endhighlight %}
 {% endtabs %}

-* Create an appointment with a start and end time by declaring a local system date; in that case, the system date will be converted to the relevant calendar type date.
+* Create an appointment with a start and end time by declaring the local system date; in that case, the system date will be converted to the relevant calendar type date.

 {% tabs %}
 {% highlight c# %}